Testing the Future

 As noted in Governor Walker’s Executive Order 245, “The removal of barriers to the testing and deployment of automated and connected vehicle technology in Wisconsin may produce significant social, economic, environmental, and innovative benefits including enhancing mobility, creating jobs and improving transportation efficiency.”

 Wisconsin is well-poised to take advantage of the revolution in transportation.
-The president of the Global Automakers Association, John Bozzella, noted that Wisconsin is taking the “road best travelled” in its approach to autonomous vehicles.
+The president of the Global Automakers Association, John Bozzella, noted that Wisconsin is taking the “road best traveled” in its approach to autonomous vehicles.
 He noted that Walker took the bold step of creating “a steering committee with world-class universities and private sector partners in close collaboration with state government to develop recommendations for autonomous and connected vehicle testing and deployment.”

 “We are pleased to be among the first private sector experts to help guide the committee in its important work,” says Scott Hoselton.
 “We excel with finding straightforward solutions to multifaceted challenges, particularly when those solutions involve complex machinery and equipment, which will undoubtedly be the case here.
 We are delighted to help Wisconsin move forward.”